Barcelona – quick travel guide

 • Dreta de l’Eixample – generally considered the city center.
 Big streets with big stores, lots of people running around, shops and restaurants, etc. Always busy and noisy.
 Iconic Gaudi architecture and the infamous Sagrada Familia are found on the main street.
 Choose this area to be more centrally located to everything.
 Avoid if you want something more peaceful, or small hip neigborhood feel.

 • Gothic Quarter (aka “Barri Gotic”) – awesome area.
-It’s very touristy, but also hip, lots of cool Moorish architecture, and near other tourist areas as well.
+Very touristy but also hip, lots of cool Moorish architecture, and near other tourist areas as well.

 • Barceloneta – this is if you want to be by the beach.
 I personally don’t like Barcelona beaches.
 Crowded and thieves, etc. I really don’t even treat Barcelona like a beach city.

-• Sant Antoni & Gracia – farther out neighborhoods that are also very hip and cool, more chill but still vibrant.
-But also reasonably close to the tourist areas.
-These areas are also cheaper to stay as well.
+• Gracia, El Raval, Sant Antoni – farther out neighborhoods, very hip and cool, cheaper to stay, more chill but still vibrant.
+Also reasonably close to the tourist areas.
+Gracia is more hip nowadays (considered by many as the best) but Sant Antoni will catch up soon enough.

-No matter where you stay, don’t be afraid to go further out if you need to save on costs.
+The areas above are my favorite.
+But you can definitely stay further out if you need to save on costs.
 Barcelona’s public transport is pretty good and can get you anywhere reasonably fast enough.
-Also the city is nice and safe enough to walk at night.
+Also the city is nice and safe to walk at night.

 Hostels & Hotels: